Duchy of Warsaw: History

 The newly recreated state was formally an independent duchy, allied to France, and in a personal union with the Kingdom of Saxony.
 King Frederick Augustus I of Saxony was compelled by Napoleon to make his new realm a constitutional monarchy, with a parliament (the Sejm of the Duchy of Warsaw).

-The Varsovian duchy was never allowed to develop as a truly independent state; Frederick Augustus' rule was subordinated to the requirements of the French raison d'état, who largely treated the state as a source of resources.
+The Duchy of Warsaw was never allowed to develop as a truly independent state; Frederick Augustus' rule was subordinated to the requirements of the French raison d'état, who largely treated the state as a source of resources.
 The most important person in the duchy was, in fact, the French ambassador, based in the duchy's capital, Warsaw.
 Significantly, the duchy lacked its own diplomatic representation abroad.

 In 1809, a short war with Austria started.
-Although the Duchy of Warsaw won the Battle of Raszyn, Austrian troops entered Warsaw, but Varsovian and French forces then outflanked their enemy and captured Kraków, Lwów and some of the areas annexed by Austria in the Partitions of Poland.
-During the war, the German colonists settled by Prussia during Partitions openly rose up against the Varsovian government.
+Although the Duchy of Warsaw won the Battle of Raszyn, Austrian troops entered Warsaw, but Polish and French forces then outflanked their enemy and captured Kraków, Lwów and some of the areas annexed by Austria in the Partitions of Poland.
+During the war, the German colonists settled in Prussia during the Partitions, and openly rose up against the Duchy of Warsaw.
 After the Battle of Wagram, the ensuing Treaty of Schönbrunn allowed for a significant expansion of the duchy's territory southwards with the regaining of once-Polish and Lithuanian lands.